-MCM Measurable Goal Success 1 Provide brochures to the public at Town facilities.
+мсм Measurable Goal Success 1 Provide brochures to the public at Town facilities.
 Distribute brochures to at least one Town event each year.
-Met Goal.
-The Town has distributed brochures at the Copper Canyon Cleanup Day on October 1, 2022.
+Partially Met Goal.
+The Town did not distribute materials at an event, but they did provide materials at Town Hall.
 1 Post each Annual Report as it is available and maintain on webpage continuously until end of permit term.
 Met Goal.
 The Town has posted the annual reports on the Town's website.
 1 Respond to email comments or questions from public.
 Met Goal.
 The Town is made available to the public to address questions or comments.
 1 Advertise the cleanup at least once on the Town's website.
 Met Goal.
-The 3 cleanup events was advertised on the Town's Website.
+The 2 clean up events were advertised on the Town's Website.
 1 Coordinate at least one annual cleanup event.
-Exceeded Goal.
-The Copper Canyon coordinated 3 cleanup events (Shred Day, Trail Cleanup, and Cleanup Day) for Year 4.
+Met Goal.
+The Copper Canyon coordinated a clean up day on October 7, 2023.
 2 Inspect 100% of illicit discharges located or reported.
 Met Goal.
 The Town investigated 100% of complaints or reports received.
-2 Provide point on contact to received reports of illicit discharges.
+2 Provide point of contact to receive reports of illicit discharges.
 Investigate 100% of complaints or reports received.
 Met Goal.
 The Town investigated 100% of complaints or reports received.
 2 Visually inspect culvert crossings once per year.
 Met Goal.
-A total of 37 culvert crossings were inspected this year.
+A total of 41 culvert crossings were inspected this year.
 2 Annually update the storm drainage system map.
 Met Goal.
 The storm drainage map is currently up to date.
 2 Provide annual IDDE training at least once a year for designated Town staff and new hires.
 Met Goal.
-Training was designated for Year 4, but the Town engineer attended stormwater training in Year 3.
+The Town engineer provided training for additional staff.
 3 Inspect 100% of construction sites each year.
 Met Goal.
 The Town inspects 100% of construction sites each year.
 3 Inspect 100% of complaints regarding construction sites each year.
 Met Goal.
 The Town inspected 100% of complaints regarding construction sites each year.
 3 Administer the construction plan review process for 100% of new regulated construction projects.
 Met Goal.
 The plan review process was administered to 100% new regulated construction projects.
 3 Inspect 100% of construction sites each year.
 Met Goal.
 The Town inspects 100% of construction sites each year.